moogar0880/venom/README.md

 ### Setting Defaults

-You can easily set default values for configuration options that are not required to be specified by config levels with a higher precendence.
+You can easily set default values for configuration options that are not required to be specified by config levels with a higher precedence.

 ```go
 // simple values can easily be set as defaults